metropolisjenensis/Probabilistic-Machine-Learning_lecture-PROJECTS/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My notebook is properly structured and follows the project template
 - [ ] I have pushed all required files (notebooks, data if allowed, results)

----

 ## Additional Notes (optional):

-(If there is anything specific you want the instructor to know.)
+(If there is anything specific you want me, the lecturer, to know.)